Top tips for Security and Data Privacy

 WordFence is constantly updated to block security attacks protecting against latest threats.
 That said, avoid using plugins where possible.
-Too many plugins = more chance of being hacked from unsupported older versions.
-Updating makes you less vulnerable to attacks; use WP remote to show the updates needed across your WP sites.
+Too many plugins lead to a higher chance of being hacked from unsupported older versions.
+Updating makes you less vulnerable to attacks; use WP Remote to show the updates needed across your WP sites.

 Backup and store information safely

 Backup your sites database regularly, to help speed up any repairs, should your site data get lost from attacks or changes.
 Check with your server provider who might automatically backup databases.